- What is the soonest I can start the Path2BSN?

 Each student is unique but typically students will apply, and if admitted, start taking classes in Ohio State’s online RN to BSN program their second-to-last semester in the ADN program.

-- Do I have to start the RN to BSN/Path2BSN program before I graduate from my Associate Degree in Nursing program?
+- Do I have to start the Path2BSN program before I graduate from my Associate Degree in Nursing program?

 While this is something we offer to our community college partner students, you are not required to start prior to graduating with your ADN.